 In Harold’s years with American Constructors, he has completed over 120 projects totaling over $500 million throughout the southeast.
 This includes 53 healthcare, retirement and laboratory projects for National Healthcare, McKendree Village, Vanderbilt University and Vanderbilt University Medical Center.
 Harold brings insightful wisdom born of experience and a careful methodical approach which sets the tone for both the managers and superintendents at American Constructors.
 American Constructors’ projects have benefited from his ability to think through complex logistical problems early on and to turn that study into actionable plans.

 Harold has a B.E. in Civil Engineering from Vanderbilt University and B.S. in Engineering Science from Lipscomb University.
-He and his wife, Tammy, have one son, Grayson, who is a sophomore at Vanderbilt University.
+He and his wife, Tammy, have one son, Grayson, who is a senior at Vanderbilt University.

 JOHN D. MADOLE